Freelance Writing for Beginners: 31 Things You NEED to Know

 Send 100 LOIs

-Those would be very good numbers and is a good goal to shoot for.
+Those would be a very good goal to shoot for.

 You’ll get way (WAY) more no’s than yesses.
-The sooner you grow a thick skin, the better off you’ll be.
+The sooner you grow a thick skin and learn how to deal with rejection, the better off you’ll be.

 What happens if my pitch gets rejected?

-I’ve got news for you…your pitch will get rejected.
+I’ve got news for you…the vast majority of your pitches will get rejected.

 Over and over and over again.

-Like I just said, the sooner you grow a thick skin, the better off you’ll be.
+Like I just said, the sooner you grow a thick skin and realize rejection is part of the game, the better off you’ll be.

 Additional Reading: Freelance Work: 5 Reasons Writers Must Embrace Rejection